dynatrace-perfclinics/obslab-kong/README.md

 You can alter anything from within the codespace.
 Git is already configured so the usual `git add someFile.txt && git commit -m "update" && git push` will work.

+> BE CAREFUL NOT TO COMMIT SENSITIVE DATA OR SECRETS BACK TO THE REPOSITORY!

 ## Making ports public

 Codespaces are private (to your user since you're logged in) by default.
 You can open up ports for collaboration: